cadet/CADET-Core/doc/interface/population_balance_model.rst

    Crystallization mode, which determines the exact model equation to be employed.

   1. Pure PBM, as described in :ref:`pbm_model`.
-  2. Pure aggregation, as described in
+  2. Pure aggregation, as described in :ref:`aggregation_model`.
   3. Combined PBM and aggregation.
-  4. Pure fragmentation, as described in
+  4. Pure fragmentation, as described in :ref:`fragmentation_model`.
   5. Combined PBM and fragmentation.
   6. Combined aggregation and fragmentation.
   7. Combined PBM, aggregation, and fragmentation.